fgama94/sync_folders_vs/README.md

 # Error Handling

-The tool performs basic error handling for the following cases:

-- File Path Errors: Checks if the source and replica paths exist.
+- Source folder does not exist: The script exits with an error message if the source folder does not exist.

-- Log File Errors: Ensures that the log file can be opened or created.

-In case of errors, messages will be logged and printed to the console.
+- Replica folder creation: If the replica folder does not exist, the script attempts to create it.
+Exits with an error if it cannot be created.

+- Log File Path Issues: The script ensures the log file is not placed inside the source or replica folders.
+If there are issues with the log file path, the script will exit with an error message.

+# Logging

+The script logs information and errors.

+Log entries include timestamps and are saved to the file specified by <log_file>.